Contactless credit cards: What they are and how they work

 Now you know more about how contactless cards work.
 But how safe are contactless cards?

-Each contactless transaction creates a unique, one-time code or password.
-This helps reduce security risks since the code can’t be used again—and it can be read only by the card-processing network.
+Each contactless transaction creates a unique, one-time code or password—a security process known as tokenization.
+This helps reduce risk because the code can’t be used again—and it can be read only by the card-processing network.

 Still have questions about how contactless cards work?
-Here are the answers to some frequently asked questions:
+Here are some answers to frequently asked questions: